AdobeDocs/experience-platform.en/help/accessibility/custom.md

 When browsing the [!UICONTROL System View] tab in Sources and Destinations, the following functionality improves accessibility:

-* Tab sets focus on first source connection card
+* The tab key sets focus on the first source connection card
-  * Second tab will focus on button inside of card
+  * The second tab will focus on the button inside of the card
-  * Enter will activate the call to action button inside the card
+  * Selecting Enter will activate the call to action button inside the card
-* Enter on connection card, activates more details in the right panel
+* Selecting Enter on the connection card also activates more details in the right rail
-  * If right rail activated, tab will focus on right rail options
+  * When the right rail is activated, focus is set to that area.
+The tab key will initially focus on the Close button for the right rail pane, and then using the tab key will move the focus through the right rail menu of options
-  * If more than 1 sources connection card tab will move down the connections
+  * If more than one sources connection card tab will move down the connections
-  * Up/down arrow keys move up/down from the card lists
+  * Using the arrow keys (up, down, left, and right) will move through the list of cards
-  * Tab tabs to middle Profile card
-  * Tab tabs to destinations card(s)
-  * Tab tabs to right panel UI
+  * Selecting the tab key will set focus on the right rail panel